webMath/algesurf/parametric-equations/readme.md

 ## Road Map

 * 2015-02-14 ~ Put all the equations in a single file?
-* 2015-02-14 ~ Add start with random equation and material
-* 2015-02-14 ~ Add wireframe, face and vertex helpers
 * 2015-02-14 ~ Add background radio buttons
 * 2015-02-14 ~ Add light controls
 * 2015-02-14 ~ Add material editor
-* 2015-02-14 ~ Add display of the equation
-* 2015-02-14 ~ Add the Jurgen Meier sources
 * 2015-02-14 Add finder page: lists all the files in compacts single screen with small iframe preview
-* 2014 Permalinks for equation files and materials
 * 2014 Save changes back to HTML/JSON file
 * 2014 Add categories to each equation file